sensu/sensu-docs/content/sensu-go/5.16/guides/install-check-executables-with-assets.md

 sensuctl create --file pagerduty-handler.json
 {{< /highlight >}}

-Now that Sensu can create incidents in PagerDuty, you can automate this workflow by adding the `pagerduty` handler to your Sensu service checks.
+Now that Sensu can create incidents in PagerDuty, you can automate this workflow by adding the `pagerduty` handler to your Sensu service check definitions.
 See [Monitor server resources][13] to learn more.

 ### Next steps